NateWr/business-profile/readme.txt

 Schema.org markup helps search engines like Google discover your address, phone number and opening hours so that they can display them with your listing on Google.

-**Sorry, it does not support multiple locations.**
+**Supports multi-location businesses with a custom Locations post type.**

 This plugin is part of a group of plugins for restaurants.
-Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/), [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) and [Good Reviews for WordPress](http://wordpress.org/plugins/good-reviews-wp/) plugins as well.
+Check out the [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/), [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/), and [Good Reviews for WordPress](http://wordpress.org/plugins/good-reviews-wp/) plugins as well.

 = How to use =